crypto101/book/stream-ciphers.rst

 The secret suffix :math:`S` is specific to this system.
 The attacker's goal is to decrypt it.
 We'll see that being able to encrypt other messages surprisingly allows the attacker to decrypt the suffix.
-This oracle might seem artificial, but is quite common in practice.
+This :term:`oracle` might seem artificial, but is quite common in practice.
 A simple example would be a cookie encrypted with ECB, where the prefix :math:`A` is a name or an e-mail address field, controlled by the attacker.

-You can see why the concept of an oracle is important here: the attacker would not be able to compute :math:`C` themselves, since they do not have access to the encryption key :math:`k` or the secret suffix :math:`S`.
-The goal of the oracle is for those values to remain secret, but we'll see how an attacker will be able to recover the secret suffix :math:`S` (but not the key :math:`k`) anyway.
+You can see why the concept of an :term:`oracle` is important here: the attacker would not be able to compute :math:`C` themselves, since they do not have access to the encryption key :math:`k` or the secret suffix :math:`S`.
+The goal of the :term:`oracle` is for those values to remain secret, but we'll see how an attacker will be able to recover the secret suffix :math:`S` (but not the key :math:`k`) anyway.
 The attacker does this by inspecting the ciphertext :math:`C` for many carefully chosen values of the attacker-chosen prefix :math:`A`.

-Assuming that an attacker would have access to such an oracle might seem like a very artificial scenario.
+Assuming that an attacker would have access to such an :term:`oracle` might seem like a very artificial scenario.
 It turns out that in practice, a lot of software can be tricked into behaving like one.
-Even if an attacker can't control the real software as precisely as they can query an oracle, the attacker generally isn't thwarted.
+Even if an attacker can't control the real software as precisely as they can query an :term:`oracle`, the attacker generally isn't thwarted.
 Time is on their side: they only have to convince the software to give the answer they want *once*.
-Systems where part of the message is secret and part of the message can be influenced by the attacker are actually very common, and, unfortunately, so is ECB mode.
+Systems where part of the message is secret and part of the message can be influenced by the attacker are actually very common, and, unfortunately, so is :term:`ECB mode`.

 Decrypting a block using the oracle
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^